AP® Scoring Opportunities

 Each year in June, high school teachers and college faculty from around the world gather across the United States to participate in locations onsite, as well as to score online from home.
 During the AP Reading, Readers will:

 Reader positions are available based upon test-taker volumes.
 Submitting an application does not automatically constitute your employment as a Reader.
-ETS reserves the right to withdraw an invitation prior to the scheduled AP Reading session based upon business needs.
+ETS (Educational Testing Service) reserves the right to withdraw an invitation prior to the scheduled AP Reading session based upon business needs.

-It is not unusual to be invited to the Reading in one year and not the next, especially in subjects where the Reader pool is deep.
-New Readers in subjects with deep Reader pools may have to wait several years before receiving an invitation to the Reading.
+It is not unusual to be invited to the Reading event in one year and not the next, especially in subjects where the Reader pool is deep.
+New or existing AP Readers in subjects with deep Reader pools may have to wait several years before receiving an invitation to the Reading.